xmlunit/xmlunit/README.md

   - comparisons
 * be independent of any test framework

-We are in the process of finalizing the API for XMLUnit 2.x so the current release is an alpha release.
-XMLUnit 1.x for Java is still supported and will stay at [sourceforge](https://sourceforge.net/projects/xmlunit/).
+Even though active development happens for XMLUnit 2.x, XMLUnit 1.x for Java is still supported and will stay at [sourceforge](https://sourceforge.net/projects/xmlunit/).

 ## Documentation